 Butterscotch Cheesecake Brownies

 Butterscotch, meet cheesecake.
 Cheesecake, meet brownies.
-Now that everyone is acquainted we can break the brownie mold with my newest two-in-one dessert: Butterscotch Cheesecake Brownies.
+Now that everyone is acquainted we can break the brownie mold with an incredible two-in-one dessert: Butterscotch Cheesecake Brownies.

 Author: Kelly Senyei